History of Forex Trading

 Learning About Forex Trading Strategies

-Though retail investors can make profits using in-built technical indicators and robots on automated trading platforms, it is advisable to understand the science behind trading strategies to be able to understand the risks involved in the highly risky forex market.
+Though retail investors can make profits using in-built technical indicators and robots on algorithmic trading platform, it is advisable to understand the science behind trading strategies to be able to understand the risks involved in the highly risky forex market.
 The strategies should be backtested on sufficient historical data and improvised based on various market conditions.
 It is very important to understand the underlying statistical and stochastic models behind these strategies to be able to tweak them for better risk controls and enhanced profits.

 If you’re an individual trader or a tech professional looking to start your own automated trading desk, start learning algo trading today!
 Begin with basic concepts like automated trading architecture, market microstructure, strategy backtesting system and order management system.